dymaczew/fs20icam/LabGuides/Exercise3/README.md

 --from-file=keyfiles/keyfile.jks \
 --from-file=keyfiles/keyfile.p12 \
 --from-file=keyfiles/keyfile.kdb \
+--from-file=keyfiles/ca.pem \
+--from-file=keyfiles/cert.pem \
+--from-file=keyfiles/key.pem \
 --from-file=global.environment
 ```
+*Explanation: In the knowledge center, in section related to instrumenting different runtimes with data collectors, you may notice different number of files being used in the icam-server-secret.
+The syntax used above is taken from GO runtime*

 ### 3. Edit the **environment** label of the cluster in ICAM UI to value **Production**

 ![](images/2020-01-14-23-00-57.png)

 ![](images/2020-01-14-23-00-16.png)

+This change makes your cluster match the placementrule for Bookinfo application subscription.
+The deployment is automatically triggered by subscription controller installed on Multicluster Management hub.

 ### 4. On the managed cluster observe the bookinfo app being deployed